Arrest Warrants in Tampa

 With the cooperation of the 13th Judicial Circuit Court and the State Attorney’s Office, hundreds of dated warrants are canceled due to statutory limitations.
 Warrants are also removed for fugitives found to be deceased.

 Any inquiries regarding the extradition of a fugitive from the jurisdiction of the Tampa Police Department or other law enforcement agencies from out-of-state agencies are referred to the Warrant Section of the Hillsborough County Sheriff’s Office.
+The only response permitted to requests for information regarding extradition is to refer the party to the HCSO Warrant Section.

 How HCSO SWAT Team Serves Arrest Warrants